natalieagus/50002/docs/Labs/mhp.md

 - [x] VDD can be 3V and GND can be 0V
 - [ ] VDD can be 0V and GND can be 3V
 - [x] VDD can be 6V and GND can be 1V
+- [ ] VDD can be 1V and GND can be 6V

 </div>